 I tried as much as possible to use less technological jargon in order to accommodate both IT people and “people people”.
 I’ve found that it is easier to follow these steps if you can actually see them being done.
-With this in mind, I’ve created a simple video that will walk you through each of these steps so you can see how it is done yourself.
-Watch this video, and then follow the link, which will bring you to BlueHost where you can purchase your domain and hosting.
+With this in mind, follow the button, which will bring you to BlueHost where you can purchase your domain and hosting.

 Tips for the Photography Blogger